kyverno/chainsaw/website/docs/operations/check.md

 # Operation checks

-Considering an operation success or failure is not always as simple as checking an error code.
+Considering an operation's success or failure is not always as simple as checking an error code.

 - Sometimes an operation can fail but the failure is what you expected, hence the operation should be reported as successful.
-- Sometimes an operation can succeed but the result is not what you expected, in this case the operation should be reported as a failure.
+- Sometimes an operation can succeed but the result is not what you expected, in this case, the operation should be reported as a failure.

 To support those kinds of use cases, some operations support an additional `check` field to evaluate the operation result against an assertion tree.